lgngrvs/logangraves.com/posts/identities.md

 - `@lgngrvs` on Wire ([https://account.wire.com/user-profile/?id=38b65f2f-dc17-41e8-a3e9-7f74cf6338ae](https://account.wire.com/user-profile/?id=38b65f2f-dc17-41e8-a3e9-7f74cf6338ae))

-- My phone number on Signal, Whatsapp, SMS, etc. *(email me and maybe I'll give it to you)*
+- My phone number on Signal, Whatsapp, SMS, etc. *(feel free to reach out to me over email to get my number, I just do not want to publish this information for obvious reasons)*

 You can DM me on the above social media, but most likely I will not respond as I do not actively use the platforms.